Evaluating causal effects on time-to-event outcomes in an RCT in Oncology with treatment discontinuation: Introduction

-To face the issues that may concern different stakeholders, we propose to deal with the problem of estimating treatment effect in the presence of premature treatment discontinuation using the principal stratum strategy, which is introduced by the ICH E9 Addendum (\citealp{ICHE9R1}) to provide valid causal estimands in the presence of intercurrent events.
-The principal stratum strategy refers to the principal stratification framework by \citet{frangakis2002principal}.
-Principal stratification (PS) focuses on causal effects for patients belonging to latent subpopulations, namely the ``principal strata", defined by the post-randomisation variable of interest; in this work, by the premature discontinuation behaviour.
+To face the issues that may concern different stakeholders, we propose to deal with the problem of estimating treatment effects in the presence of premature treatment discontinuation using the principal stratum strategy.
+This strategy is considered in the ICH E9 (R1) Addendum (\citealp{ICHE9R1}) as one that provides valid causal estimands in the presence of intercurrent events.
+The principal stratum strategy is based on the principal stratification framework introduced by \citet{frangakis2002principal}.
+Principal stratification (PS) focuses on causal effects for patients belonging to latent subpopulations, namely the ``principal strata,'' defined by the post-randomization variables of interest, in this work, the premature discontinuation behavior.